pote/gpm/README.md

 This tool is inspired by Ruby's [dep gem](http://cyx.github.io/dep/) - authored by [@cyx](http://cyx.is/) and [@soveran](http://soveran.com/), big thanks to them and to all the contributions made by the many wonderful people in our [contributors page](https://github.com/pote/gpm/graphs/contributors).

 gpm is maintained by [@pote](https://github.com/pote) and [@elcuervo](https:/github.com/elcuervo).

-Go Package Manager evolved from [Johnny Deps](https://github.com/VividCortex/johnny-deps), a tool I wrote for internal use of Vivid Cortex and which is now maintained by the Vivid Cortex team.